Img Credit: Soap Deli News

 Activated Charcoal does an incredible job of pulling out pore-clogging dirt and grime from your face.
 It's quickly becoming one of the hottest ingredients in the beauty industry.
 It can be used for masks, shampoos, soaps and even as a teeth whitener!

 - .05 oz. calendula flower powder

 Simply measure the ingredients using a digital scale and combine them in a bowl.
-Store the mixture in an air tight container.
-When you're read to use, combine a small amount of the activated charcoal mask with water until it forms a paste.
+Store the mixture in an airtight container.
+When you're ready to use, combine a small amount of the activated charcoal mask with water until it forms a paste.
 Spread evenly or you can use it for spot treatment or the T-Zone.
 Allow it to dry for 10-15 minutes before washing it away with warm water.
 Apply your favorite moisturizer.

 Visit Rebecca's website if you want to print off the labels she uses for her jars.

 We all know that coconut is great for cooking; it’s good for your hair and it’s also great for moisturizing dry skin, which is why it should